ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
         text: 'We work in clearly defined sprints to rapidly explore opportunities, create new concepts and grow existing offerings.
-Our three core services have been developed to support leaders and design teams in the areas that they need it most.'
+Our services have been developed to support leaders in three core areas.'
 story_box_one:
   -
     type: heading